codelibs/jhighlight/README.md

 ## Reference

-### Tika

 The original jhighlight handles multi-byte characters as garbled one.
 To solve this problem, replace with CodeLibs jhighlight.

+### Tika

+Tike uses jhighlight to parse source code files, such as .java.
+If a source code file has a multi-byte chracter, it becomes a garbled one.
-In your pom.xml, change to:
+To avoid this problem, change your pom.xml to:

     <dependency>
       <groupId>org.apache.tika</groupId>